-The Hummingfish Foundation has seen how compelling photographic imagery well presented, can have a powerful effect on potential nature-loving tourists.
-In fact, despite the fact that strong visuals is the single best way to brand and promote community-based heritage and nature tourism, most developing nations have little or no photographic archive in which to promote themselves.
+The Hummingfish Foundation has seen how compelling photographic imagery, well presented, can have a powerful effect on potential nature-loving tourists.
+Using strong visuals is the single best way to brand and promote community-based heritage and nature tourism.
+Yet, despite this fact, most developing nations have little or no photographic archive with which to promote themselves.

-The Hummingfish Foundation is committed to help compile a databases of high-end photographic imagery of a CBET destination’s heritage and nature tourism assets, archive those images into a readily accessible photographic database, and then help them to use that resource to educate potential heritage and nature loving tourists about the beauty of that destination.
-The images in that archive will be essential for future efforts to brand and promote their community-based heritage and nature tourism assets.
+The Hummingfish Foundation is committed to helping compile a database of high-end photographic imagery of a community-based ecotourism (CBET) destination’s heritage and nature tourism assets, archiving those images into a readily accessible photographic database, and then helping them to use that resource to educate potential heritage and nature-loving tourists about the beauty of that destination.

 The Hummingfish Foundation has direct experience in doing this.
 Daniel J. Groshong, the founder of The Hummingfish Foundation, worked on a project starting in 2003 to help promote Timor-Leste, Asia’s newest nation.
-With a USAID grant of nearly US$90,000 and a lot of personal commitment and perseverance, Groshong conceived and completed a project to undertake extensive photography of the country’s landscape, nature and culture and create a photographic archive now housed in Timor-Leste (and online using Photoshelter).
+With a USAID grant of nearly US$90,000 and boundless personal commitment and perseverance, Groshong conceived and completed a project to undertake extensive photography of the country’s landscape, nature, and culture, thereby creating a photographic archive, now housed in Timor-Leste (and online using Photoshelter).

-Over the years, the imagery from Timor-Leste Land of Discovery has had a positive effect in portraying a positive image of Timor-Leste around the world and has given the people of Timor a valuable resource through which to promote their tourism industry in future.
+Over the years, the imagery from Timor-Leste Land of Discovery has helped to portray Timor-Leste in a positive light around the world and has given the Timorese people a valuable resource through which to promote their tourism industry.

-The most critical thing that The Hummingfish Foundation can do with a project, is assist a local community in branding and promoting a sustainable nature based tourism asset, therefor adding value to unspoiled nature itself.
-This gives local people the economic incentives to protect that natural environment.
-Or, as we like to call it, “adding value to nature.”
+The most critical thing that The Hummingfish Foundation can do with a project is assist a local community in branding and promoting a sustainable nature-based tourism asset, thereby adding value to unspoiled nature itself.
+This gives local people the economic incentives to protect that natural environment, or, as we like to call it, “adding value to nature.”